geocoders/geocoder-tester/README.md

     py.test --max-run 100

+Can I have a geojson to compare failures ?

+    py.test --geojson

 You can compare two runs (for example to compare two branches).
 First, save the report from the first run: